-To foster business relationships with companies under female ownership, including small companies and women innovators, we have in collaboration with Svanni - Women's Loan Guarantee Fund, issued loans to women in business, jointly guaranteed by the fund and the Bank.
+To foster the commercial activity of companies under female ownership, including small companies and women innovators, we have in collaboration with Svanni– Womens’ Loan Guarantee Fund, issued loans to women in business, jointly guaranteed by the fund and the Bank.

 International commitments to further equality

-We have signed international commitments on sustainability intended to increase equality, work on climate matters, reduce poverty and enhance access to education and opportunities for women and girls.
+We have committed to international initiatives on sustainability intended to boost equality, work on climate issues, reduce poverty and enhance access to education and opportunities for women and girls.
 Such commitments include the UN PRI, the UN Global Compact and UNEP-FI PRB.

 Effective job development

-The Bank’s education programme includes courses that are obligatory for employees.
-Not counting obligatory instruction, 63% of employees attended some job-related instruction offered by the Bank during the year.
+Not counting obligatory instruction, 76% of employees attended some job-related instruction offered by the Bank during the year.